edwinst/remedybg_wishlist/README.md

            optimizing vertical screen space
            Note: I think I'd like this better than showing text in pop-ups / "tooltips" as is down now for the EFLAGS register.
                  A dedicated line for such mouse-over text would minimize distraction of the user.
+                 Also importantly: Such a separate mouse-over-line could work nicely while stepping if one leaves the mouse hovering over the same spot.
+Motto: Left hand/keyboard for stepping, right hand/mouse for inspection, similar to how it is done in games.

 General tabbed views
      * (use) I always find that having the closing "X" on every tab causes usability issues.
 When one flicks quickly